nooblucker/hueJS/README.md

 # hueJS: a JavaScript library for Philips hue

+hueJS is a JavaScript library, based on requireJS, Backbone, Underscore and jQuery.

 ## Install

 All you need is to unzip the `js` folder of hueJS somewhere on your filesystem.